Early women lecturers

 Here are some of the earliest women lecturers in History (we believe):

-Caroline Doris Mabel Ketelby MA FRHistS (1896-1990): was appointed an Assistant Lecturer in Modern History in 1934 or 1935; and became Lecturer in 1945, as part of a wave of post-war appointments that expanded the group of St Andrews historians from two to seven (in 1950).
+Caroline Doris Mabel Ketelby MA FRHistS (1896-1990): was appointed an Assistant Lecturer in Modern History in 1935; and became Lecturer in 1945, as part of a wave of post-war appointments that expanded the group of St Andrews historians from two to seven (in 1950).
 She retired in 1958 as a Senior Lecturer, but continued to live in St Andrews for another three decades, writing local and family history.
 As well as her work in the University, she was the author of a highly successful textbook of modern history; regularly gave talks to local organisations; represented the University at international relations conferences; and spent six months in the Gold Coast (now Ghana) advising on the establishment of the History department at the University there.

 Margaret Lambert BA PhD (1906-95) was appointed Lecturer in Modern (European) History in 1956.
 She was the first woman on the History staff to have a doctorate (and one of the few staff of any gender to have one!).
 She resigned in 1960, to return to her earlier role as editor-in-chief of the Documents on German Foreign Policy 1918-1945 at the Foreign Office.
 Read more about her from LSE.